A List of Pro-Choice Resources for Nebraskans

 If you or someone else still needs services that support your reproductive rights, then you are not alone.

 Planned Parenthood is an obvious place to look for vital resources.
-Whether you need information on the eighteen different methods of birth control, and their efficacy or how to find an abortion clinic, Planned Parenthood has your back.
+Whether you need information on the eighteen different methods of birth control or how to find an abortion clinic, Planned Parenthood has your back.
 They have a database that can help you find an abortion center.
 Click the link to learn: which type(s) of abortion you’re eligible for, what restrictions your state has, and how far away you are from the appropriate clinics.
-There are so many resources from Planned Parenthood that I can’t provide all the links here because it would take up too much space.

 AbortionFinder is another resource that can help you find a local abortion clinic.